40 Best-Ever Fat-Burning Foods

-No single food will automatically target your turkey neck (fat loss only happens when you burn more calories than you ingest, leading your body to preferentially break down lipid stores for energy).
+No single food will automatically target those areas on your body that you might not be the happiest with.
+Fat loss only happens when you burn more calories than you ingest, leading your body to preferentially break down lipid stores for energy.
 But alongside a proper fitness regimen, what fat burning foods you eat will help you torch body fat.

 Whether it's turning off fat genes, helping to build muscle that robs energy from adipose cells, revving your metabolism and ability to burn fat, or helping you feel fuller longer so you consume fewer calories, these foods have been proven to show an increased rate of fat loss.
 So stop these bad habits that give you belly fat, and instead, incorporate these healthy fat burning foods into your diet to whittle your waist and bring your midriff back in line.

 Who knew there was a connection between a spicy pepper scorching your mouth and burning your belly fat?
 Scientists did!
 According to a study in the American Journal of Clinical Nutrition, daily consumption of one of the compounds found in pepper (capsaicin) speeds up abdominal fat loss by boosting the body's ability to convert food into energy.
 It also acts as a natural appetite suppressant: men who ate spicy appetizers consumed 200 fewer calories at later meals than those that did not, a study by Canadian researchers found.
 All you have to do to reap the benefits is use a pinch of cayenne pepper to season grilled fish, meats, and eggs.